 And why do they think that?
-Because Hannity had promised salacious details from Kim Dot fucking Com of all people alleging that DC staffer Seth Rich had been murdered by the Clintons for passing emails to WikiLeaks.
+Because Hannity promised salacious details from Kim Dot fucking Com of all people, alleging that DC staffer Seth Rich was murdered by the Clintons for passing emails to WikiLeaks.
 A conspiracy so bizarre, so desperate, and so ludicrous it isn’t even worth the time debunking.
 Even Fox News retracted it.
 Yet despite Rich’s parents pleading publicly for Hannity to stop, he remains defiant.
 Or as defiant as he can be on Twitter to appease his base while still keeping his job.

 “They’re wrong, we’re right,” he promised his fawning fans.
 And that right there is the problem.
 Politics have become so partisan there’s no middle ground anymore.
 America is a nation of two peoples: one liberal, diverse, and accepting; one… not.

 “Divide and conquer” (derived from the Latin saying Divide et impera) in politics, sociology, and economics: a strategy to gain or maintain power.

 I lived in Manchester

 Attended the university for four years and earned two degrees there.
 I lived in Fallowfield and Hulme, surrounded by people of all faiths and colours and creeds.
 I went to the gay village every other night, taking the bus through the Curry Mile in Rusholme.
 Muslim drivers dropped me off and wished me a good night.
 They picked me up and turned a blind eye to my drunken antics in the backseat of their cars.